Troubleshooting Asymmetric Routing¶

 Asymmetric routing happens when traffic between two nodes takes a different path in each direction (e.g. A->B->C, C->D->A).
 This can pose a problem for TCP which has strict state tracking but often does not affect “stateless” protocols such as ICMP or UDP.

 What happens in most cases is this:

-Client sends a TCP SYN packet, which arrives to pfSense® software and gets a state table entry
+Client sends a TCP SYN packet which arrives at the firewall

-pfSense softwaresends back an ICMP redirect letting the client know to reach the target server via the alternate gateway
+The firewall sends an ICMP redirect to the client letting it know to reach the target server through an alternate gateway on the same interface

 On occasion these issues can be caused by other factors that lead to asymmetric

 Defining gateways under System > Routing does not cause this, but rather these problems can come up when the gateway is improperly configured on the interface pages, Interfaces > WAN, Interfaces > LAN, and so on.